ChugxScript/MATHMENDER/README.md

 # MATHMENDER
-Number Scrabble is a fun and challenging twist on the classic word game, Scrabble, but with numbers!
+MathMender is a fun and challenging twist on the classic word game, Scrabble, but with numbers!
 Instead of creating words, players use numbers to form equations, making it an engaging way to practice and enhance arithmetic skills.
 The game is designed to be both educational and entertaining for players of all ages.

 #FEATURES
 - Interactive Gameplay: Play against the computer or challenge your friends in a multiplayer mode.